Ville-/html-content-viewer/README.md

 ```

 ### Things to consider
 The content is injected inside the html tag of the new window as is meaning the library will not prevent JavaScript injection attacks, for example.
-Therefore **you should sanitize your HTML content before passing it to HTMLContentViewer**
+Therefore **you should sanitize your HTML content before passing it to HTMLContentViewer**.

 ### Acknowledgements
 * Button styling by https://www.bestcssbuttongenerator.com